Universal by Design: Web Development Basics with Builderius

 Article

 Accessibility taught from the start, not bolted on at the end.
-Semantic HTML, CSS, dynamic WordPress templates.
+Semantic HTML, CSS, and dynamic WordPress templates.
 14 lessons, free.
 No license required.

-Most page builder courses teach the builder’s way.
-Their panels, their shortcuts, their limitations baked into your code.
+Most page builder courses teach the builder’s way–their panels, their shortcuts, their limitations baked into your code.
 Then you switch tools and you’re stuck.

 And accessibility?
 Usually a chapter near the end.
 An afterthought.